 Prof. Israel has published over twenty critical essays (on Joseph Conrad, Theodor Adorno, Salman Rushdie, Wallace Stevens, W.B.
 Yeats, and Samuel Beckett, and on questions concerning geography, globalization and ethics) and book reviews (on high and late modernism, critical theory, and travel literature).
 He has also published over seventy-five pieces on visual art (catalogue essays, previews and reviews for Artforum on contemporary art exhibitions-- with special focus on art and the global market).

 Prof. Israel has lectured widely–both domestically (at Harvard, Yale, Duke, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba).
 He has participated in more than two-dozen academic conferences, and essays of his have been translated into French, German, Polish, Spanish and Euskera (Basque).

-Nico Israel is currently completing two essays, "Beckett and the Colonial Gag," exploring the work of Beckett and the philosopher Giorgio Agamben, to be published in late 2014 in Modernism and Postcolonialism: Anglophone Literature from 1948 to the Present, eds.
-Richard Begam and Michael Moses (Oxford UP, 2014) and a still-untitled essay on the relation between the constructed international auxiliary language Esperanto and James Joyce’s novels Ulysses and Finnegans Wake.
+Israel has recently completed two essays.
+The first, "Beckett and the Colonial Gag," explores the work of Beckett and the philosopher Giorgio Agamben, and will be published in 2015 in Modernism, Postcolonialism and Globalism: Anglophone Literature from 1948 to the Present, eds.
+Richard Begam and Michael Moses (Oxford UP).
+The second, “The Anxiety of Hope: Joyce, Esperantic Modernism, and the Babel of Human Rights,” concerns the relation between the constructed international auxiliary language Esperanto and the rise of international modernism and of human rights discourse.
+Focus is on the parodies of Esperanto in James Joyce’s novels Ulysses and Finnegans Wake.